Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Detection-Engineer/2025-11-10-Access-Token-Manipulation.md

 ### workflow

-- Attacker obtains an NTLM hash (from LSASS memory,).
+- Attacker obtains an NTLM hash (from LSASS memory).
 - Then initiates an Authentication Service Request to the KDC (Domain Controller) but uses the hash in place of the password for the required proof.
 - If the KDC accepts the authentication proof built from the hash, it issues a TGT.
 - The attacker now holds a TGT for that account and can request service tickets (TGS) to access other services or hosts.

 Think of it as:

-Pass-the-Hash → Pass-the-Ticket
+`Pass-the-Hash → Pass-the-Ticket`
-This grants full Single Sign-On capabilities across the domain.

 # Detection Strategy (Defensive View)

-- Abnormal logon types `(LogonType = 9 / New Credentials)`	Strong token manipulation indicator
-- LSASS access with PROCESS_VM_READ or WRITE	Required for PtH / OPtH
-- Multiple TGTs for same user / machine	Pass-The-Ticket behavior
-- Unusual parent-child process creation ( runas → powershell.exe)	Abuse of CreateProcessWithTokenW
+- Abnormal logon types `(LogonType = 9 / New Credentials)` Strong token manipulation indicator LSASS access with `PROCESS_VM_READ` or `WRITE` Required for PtH / OPtH Multiple TGTs for same user Pass-The-Ticket behavior Unusual parent-child process creation` (runas → powershell.exe)` Abuse of `CreateProcessWithTokenW`

 High-value logs to monitor:
 4624 / 4648 / 5140 / 4672